Perai: Health care

-Shopping
+Retail

 Perai is home to some of the largest shopping malls within the entire Seberang Perai.

 Within Perai proper, Megamal Pinang, built in the 1990s, is the main shopping mall.
 The mall contains four retail storeys, and is anchored by Mega Lanes and Mega Cineplex.

 Sunway Carnival Mall at Seberang Jaya was opened in 2007 and is the flagship shopping centre of Sunway Group within the State of Penang.
-Its main anchor tenants are Parkson, Giant Hypermarket and Golden Screen Cinemas.
+Its main anchor tenants are Parkson, NOKO, Jaya Grocer and GSC Cinemas.
 The mall also contains the Sunway Carnival Convention Centre, one of the major venues in Seberang Perai for meetings, incentives, conferences and exhibitions (MICE).
 An ongoing expansion of the mall is expected to increase the mall's gross floor area to 1450000 ft2 by 2020.

 In 2015, Mydin launched the Mydin Mall, its 20th wholesale hypermarket, at Jalan Baru.
 The mall has about 1000000 ft2 of net lettable area, comprising 81 retail lots and a wholesale hypermarket.
 The mall is the largest Mydin outlet in Malaysia.

 Currently under construction, GEM Megamall at Jalan Baru is slated to be the largest shopping mall within northern Malaysia, spanning a built-up area of 11.32 acre and a net lettable area of 1200000 ft2.
-The mall will feature the first ice-skating rink in northern Malaysia, a 38-lane bowling alley and Golden Screen Cinemas' largest cineplex.
+The mall will feature the first ice-skating rink in northern Malaysia, a 38-lane bowling alley and GSC Cinemas' largest cineplex.